Fire Lake, Quebec

 Fire Lake (Lac Fire) is a lake in the Côte-Nord region of Quebec, Canada.
 It was the location of a major open pit mining operation in the 1970s and 1980s.

 Operations were then suspended for twenty years, but ArcelorMittal resumed extraction in 2006.

 Location

 Fire Lake is 2.6 km long and 800 m wide.
 It is about 400 km north of Port-Cartier, Quebec, a port on the Gulf of Saint Lawrence.
 It is 85 km southeast of Fermont.
 It is in the unorganized territory of Rivière-Mouchalagane in the Caniapiscau Regional County Municipality.
 The lake is just west of Quebec Route 389 and the Cartier Railway.
-Fire Lake was named by the Québec Cartier Mining Company in the 1950s, when thr company was prospecting the lake shore.
+Fire Lake was named by the Québec Cartier Mining Company in the 1950s, when the company was prospecting the lake shore.

 The surrounding land is generally boggy.
 Lac Bergeron is to the north of Fire Lake, Lac Hope to the east, and Lac Hobdad to the west.
 The region is drained by the Petite rivière Manicouagan.